jonathanhogg/flitter/docs/install.md

 ```

 As for compiling with code coverage, profiling Cython code is currently **not
-supported on Python 3.12**.
-You will need to use 3.11 or 3.10 to run profiling
+supported on Python 3.12 or 3.13**.
+You will need to use 3.11 or 3.10 to run
-tests.
+profiling tests.

 Recompiling all Cython modules with profiling enabled may not be the best thing
 to do as the overhead of adding profiling support to Cython is quite high and